Bellinger fastest to 21 HRs; Dodgers outslug Mets 10-6

 Turner had four hits and four RBIs against his former team.
 Bellinger also drove in four runs.

+"You cannot spot Clayton Kershaw seven runs and expect to come out on top," Collins said.
+"We just couldn't stop them."

-Kershaw (10-2) allowed two homers to Jose Reyes, including a two-run drive in the seventh inning.
-Jay Bruce also connected and rookie Gavin Cecchini hit a two-run homer for New York.
+Kershaw allowed two homers to Jose Reyes, including a two-run drive in the seventh inning.
+Jay Bruce also connected and rookie Gavin Cecchini hit a two-run shot for New York.

 It was Cecchini's first homer in his ninth career at-bat.

-The Dodgers' first five batters got hits, including Bellinger's three-run homer.
-Bellinger followed Turner's home run in the second with a solo shot.

 Kershaw was charged with six runs on six hits and a walk in 6 1/3 innings.
-He struck out 10.
 His ERA jumped from an NL-best 2.23 to 2.61.

-His 17 home runs allowed this season already are a career high.
+Los Angeles' first five batters got hits, including Bellinger's three-run homer.
+Bellinger followed Turner's home run in the second with a solo shot.

 The Dodgers finished with a season-high 17 hits.
 They have won 10 of 11 and are a season-high 19 games over .500 at 45-26.